 With that in mind, here are the five critical keys to uncovering those true success drivers:

 The insights garnered from the holistic approach outlined here serve as a strong foundation to validate, complement, and challenge existing market research and VOC information.

-Synthesize the insights you discover so that needs are described as opposed to solutions.
-View these as a flexible set of product guidelines that become more definitive as the design process progresses.
+Synthesize the insights you discover so that needs are described rather than solutions.
+View these as a flexible set of product guidelines that becomes more definitive as the design process progresses.
 As conceptual solutions are created based on this flexible “insight-based” framework, validate them with customers.
 Use this feedback to refine the product guidelines.

-The value you provide your customers lives in the quality of the experience you create for them – much more so than in your products & services themselves.
+The value you provide your customers lives in the quality of the experience you create for them – much more so than in your products and services themselves.

-The graphic below pokes fun at how a technology company might promote the features of a healthy product like an apple – rather than considering its health benefits, its natural flavor or the experience of biting into a fresh, juicy apple.
+The graphic below pokes fun at how a technology company might promote the features of an old-school Mp3 player – rather than considering its “stats,” consider the experience this will add to your everyday life:

 Understanding context is imperative when considering user experience.
 Observe the moment of use from a range of perspectives with the human experience as your central focus.

 An example of one such perspective is the environment in which a product or service is used.
 Think about who is using your products and services and what physical abilities or limitations they may have.
 For instance, a product designed for hazardous areas would need to allow for an operator to interact with the device while wearing protective clothing and gloves.